rfhb/ctrdata/README.md

 )
 # * Found search query from EUCTR: query=neuroblastoma&phase=phase-two&age=children
 # * Checking trials in EUCTR...
-# Retrieved overview, multiple records of 73 trial(s) from 4 page(s) to be downloaded (estimate: 9 MB)
+# - Retrieved overview, multiple records of 73 trial(s) from 4 batch(es) to be downloaded (estimate: 9 MB)
-# Note: Server cannot compress data, transfer takes longer (estimate: 90 s)
+# - Downloading and processing batches...
-# - Downloading trial pages...
+# - Downloading 270 records of 73 trials (estimate: 20 s)
-# - Converting to NDJSON (estimate: 1 s)...
+# - Converting to NDJSON (estimate: 0.6 s) . . . . . .
 # - Importing records into database...
 # = Imported or updated 270 records on 73 trial(s)
 # * Checking results if available from EUCTR for 73 trials:
 # - Downloading results...
-# - Extracting results (. = data, F = file[s] and data, x = none):
-#   .
-F . . . . . . .
+# - Extracting results (. = data, F = file[s] and data, x = none): . . .
 F . . .
+# F . .
 F . . . . . . .
-F . . .
 F .
-F F . . . .
+F F . . . . . .
+F . . . .
 # - Converting to NDJSON (estimate: 3 s)...
 # - Importing results into database (may take some time)...
 # - Results history: not retrieved (euctrresultshistory = FALSE)